Keeping Children Safe (Safeguarding)

 Communication and Partnership – we will make every effort to communicate clearly and quickly.
 Senior leaders are always on the gate in the morning and afternoon to help with quick queries and concerns; class teachers are available in the playground after school and appointments can be made via the office with any member of the leadership team or teaching staff.

-Child Protection – we have three Designated Safeguarding Officers, Mrs Broers, Mrs Rose and Mr Kench and they all receive regular training.
+Child Protection – we have four Designated Safeguarding Officers, Mrs Broers, Mrs Rose, Mrs Rix and Mr Kench and they all receive regular training.
 They attend meetings, prepare reports and are responsible for transferring information about children subject to Child Protection Orders.

 Referrals to other agencies - when a concern is raised that a child might be at risk of harm, we consult with the Sutton Multi Agency Safeguarding Hub (MASH) who give us advice and may ask us to make a referral to them.
 They have links with Children’s Services and the Police as well as other support agencies.